 Allegheny National Forest: Southern boundary of the Allegheny National Forest to the Pennsylvania/New York state line

 Pennsylvania State Parks are free for all to enter but camping and hiking rules and regulations may apply.
 State Game Lands also have important regulations for trail users, including the prohibition of overnight camping.
 Please visit the Pennsylvania Department of Conservation and Natural Resources and the Pennsylvania Game Commission websites before planning a trip.

-The Hike PA 50 is back for 2020 and better than ever!
+The Hike PA 50 is back for 2021!
 The Pennsylvania Trail Council of the NCTA is hosting a “PA Hike 50” challenge with a commemorative patch for those who hike 50 miles on the North Country Trail in the state during the calendar year.
-The PA Chapters will be holding guided hikes that can help people complete the challenge.
-Note that there is not a unique miles requirement this year, nor do participants need to hike in the different NCTA Chapter’s ranges to qualify for this award, so out-and-backs and multiple hikes on the same mile of Trail will qualify for the award!
-Visit the pages for the Wampum Chapter, Butler County Chapter, Clarion County Chapter and Allegheny National Forest Chapter for maps, information about the Trail and the Chapters, and planned hikes.
+There is not a unique-miles requirement, nor do participants need to hike in the different NCTA Chapter’s ranges to qualify for this award, so out-and-backs and multiple hikes on the same mile of Trail will qualify for the award!
+Visit the pages for the Wampum Chapter, Butler County Chapter, Clarion County Chapter, and Allegheny National Forest Chapter for maps and information about the Trail through the state.
 Please use #PAHike50 to share your adventures on social media.
-When finished, fill out the PA Hike 50 Completion Form.
+When finished, send along a photo or two and fill out the PA Hike 50 Completion Form.

 Header photo by Randall Roberts